KWASSI09/web-scraping-challenge/README.md

 ![Mars2](Screenshoots/mars2.png)
 ![Mars3](Screenshoots/mars3.png)

-# It is possible to see that all the data scraped were successfully stored into MongoDB, and then called in the HTML file for the final visualization.
+# The file below shows that the data scraped were successfully stored in MongoDB, from which I call them in the HTML file for the final visualization.
 ![Mars3](Screenshoots/mongoDB.png)